 \section{Conclusions}

 Efficient algorithms for solving stochastic nonconvex nonsmooth games remain largely unexplored.
 This paper proposes a randomized stochastic gradient scheme, together with its smoothing-enabled and biased variants, for solving stochastic nonconvex nonsmooth potential games.
-The key idea is that, a smooth potential game can be equivalently viewed as an optimization problem.
 To the best of our knowledge, these findings are novel in the computation of equilibria in stochastic nonconvex nonsmooth games.
-Several open questions remain for future investigation, such as the asynchronous RSG scheme and its biased variant.
+Several open questions remain for future investigation, such as the development of asynchronous RSG scheme and its biased variant.
 We hope this work will stimulate researchers' interest in a broader paradigm of stochastic noncooperative games beyond the classical convex and smooth regimes.